Magnolia Network: Programming

 The network also carried This Old House repeats until the mid-2010s, when the property moved to other outlets.
-As recently as late-2009, it aired some older HGTV archive programming, including the Carol Duvall Show.
+As recently as late 2009, it aired some older HGTV archive programming, including the Carol Duvall Show.

 As Magnolia Network, the channel carries a similar mixture of personality-based series relating to home design, construction, renovation, and landscaping, with new original programming, and programs carried over from DIY Network (including Barnwood Builders, Building Off the Grid, and returning reruns of This Old House, among others).
 The network's scope was also expanded to include food-oriented series, such as Family Dinner and Magnolia Table with Joanna Gaines, and other series such as Extraordinary Stories Behind Everyday Things.

+In 2024, the network expanded into reality competition programming with three series produced by the Gaines: the artistic roller skating competition series Roller Jam, talent competition series Second Chance Stage, and game show Human vs Hamster.
+All three series premiered exclusively on HBO Max.

 International versions

 Canada

-A Canadian version of DIY Network launched on October 19, 2009, replacing the Canadian version of Fine Living.
+A Canadian version of DIY Network launched on October 19, 2009, by CW Media (a consortium of Canwest and Goldman Sachs), replacing the Canadian version of Fine Living.
 As in the U.S., a preview of Magnolia Network programming was initially offered in Canada via Discovery+ upon its local launch in October 2021, before DIY Network Canada relaunched as Magnolia Network on March 28, 2022.

+The channel was closed on December 31, 2024, as Corus Entertainment lost the rights to all Warner Bros.
+Discovery factual brands to Rogers Communications.
+The channel was replaced by a legally distinct, Rogers-owned version of Magnolia Network on January 1, 2025.